rumeysayuk/uniswap-project/README.md

 ## Project Structure

+# You can start  npm run react-app:start in terminal <br/>
 The default template is a monorepo created with [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

 Workspaces makes it possible to setup multiple packages in such a way that we only need to run `yarn install` once to install all of them in